Mere-exposure effect: Bornstein (1989)

 A meta-analysis of 208 experiments found that the mere-exposure effect is robust and reliable, with an effect size of r=0.26.
 This analysis found that the effect is strongest when unfamiliar stimuli are presented briefly.
 Mere exposure typically reaches its maximum effect within 10–20 presentations, and some studies even show that liking may decline after a longer series of exposures.
 For example, people generally like a song more after they have heard it a few times, but many repetitions can reduce this preference.
 A delay between exposure and the measurement of liking actually tends to increase the strength of the effect.
 The effect is weaker on children, and for drawings and paintings as compared to other types of stimuli.
 One social psychology experiment showed that exposure to people we initially dislike makes us dislike them even more.

 Zola–Morgan (2001)

 In support of Zajonc's claim that affect does not need cognition to occur, Zola–Morgan conducted experiments on monkeys with lesions to the amygdala (the brain structure that is responsive to affective stimuli).
 In his experiments, Zola–Morgan proved that lesions to the amygdala impair affective functioning, but not cognitive processes.
 However, lesions in the hippocampus (the brain structure responsible for memory) impair cognitive functions but leave emotional responses fully functional.

+Montoya et al. (2017)

+These authors reviewed evidence that with sufficient repetitions the ascending curve for liking turns down (in the form of an inverted-U).
+The evidence goes back at least thirty years.

 Perceptual fluency

 The mere-exposure effect posits that repeated exposure to a stimulus increases perceptual fluency, the ease with which a stimulus can be processed.
 Perceptual fluency, in turn, increases positive affect.
-Studies showed that repeated exposure increases perceptual fluency, confirming positive affect in autobiographical memory and perceptual learning.
-Also supported in later studies.
+Studies showed that repeated exposure increases perceptual fluency, confirming positive affect in autobiographical memory and perceptual learning, a finding supported in later studies.